ruizhideng/wgs_pipeline/README.md

-# This pipeline used to call variants
+# This pipeline used to call variants, no biological duplication.
 # 1. Command-line argument is work_dir

 1. work_dir is path/, like /ruizhi/wgs_analysis